 You do not need to submit any written work when you apply for this course.

 Academic achievement, reasoning ability, good communication skills both on paper and verbally, a capacity for hard work, and an interest in Law.
 For more on admissions, including a video of a demonstration interview, please see the Law Faculty website.
 For more detail on the selection criteria for this course, please see the Law Faculty website.

 While there is no assumption that our Law graduates pursue a legal career, around 75% of Oxford Law graduates do go on to the legal profession.
-Although Oxford Law graduates gain a BA in Jurisprudence rather than an LLB, each of the Oxford Law courses counts as a qualifying law degree so Oxford Law graduates can immediately go on to the Legal Practice Course (for solicitors) or the Bar Professional Training Course (for barristers).
-The routes to qualifying as a solicitor are changing, so students starting their degree in 2021 will also have the option of doing the Solicitors’ Qualifying Examination (SQE) as an alternative to the Legal Practice Course.
-For more information about the SQE, which is particularly relevant if you intend to start your degree in 2022 or later, see www.sra.org.uk.
-(Please see the Law Faculty website for more information about professional qualifications)
+Although Oxford Law graduates gain a BA in Jurisprudence rather than an LLB, each of the Oxford Law courses counts as a qualifying law degree so Oxford Law graduates can immediately go on to the Bar Professional Training Course (for barristers).
+The routes to qualifying as a solicitor are changing, and students starting degree programmes from 2022 or later will need to undertake the Solicitors’ Qualifying Examination (SQE).
+For more information about this, refer to the SRA website.

 Many Oxford Law graduates go on to successful careers practising law outside England and Wales.
 The Oxford Law courses naturally focus on English law, but the fundamental principles of English common law play a key role in other jurisdictions.
 Graduates of the four-year course also gain important international knowledge during their year abroad.
 If you want to know the status of an English law degree in another jurisdiction, please contact the relevant local regulatory body.